 These could be signs of retinal detachment, and people will need immediate treatment.

 A person should contact an eye doctor if they begin to experience dry eyes.
-If it is severe, it can cause damage to the cornea.
+If it is

 Dry eyes and floaters are both usually harmless eye conditions.
 Some people may experience both together.